Itvisors/mendix-LoadingSkeleton/README.md

 ## LoadingSkeleton
-[Show a skeleton while a part of the page is loading, such that this won't result in waiting for the page to open]
+Show a skeleton while a part of the page is loading, such that this won't result in waiting for the page to open

 ## Features
-[feature highlights]
+- Show a 'loading skeleton' while data is being retrieved
+- Show rectangles or circles
+- Show one or many skeletons

 ## Usage
 [step by step instructions]